EspressoAdvice.comUpdated May 2026

 Common questions about pressurized vs non-pressurized baskets

-Can I use non-pressurized baskets with pre-ground coffee?
+Can we use non-pressurized baskets with pre-ground coffee?

 Technically yes, but results will be poor.
 Pre-ground coffee is too coarse and too inconsistent for non-pressurized baskets.
 Shots will gush through in 10-15 seconds, producing weak, sour espresso.
 If you're stuck with pre-ground coffee, use pressurized baskets.
 They're designed for exactly this situation.